CharlieC115/MS3-NSC-Volunteer-Hours/README.md

 * Users can add the lessons they have completed.
 * Users can see the lessons they have added.
 * Users can update and delete the lessons they have added.
-* Users can see a running total of the hours they have voluntered and their expenses due.
 * Users can Search for lesson by their type/category.

 #### Site Admins Goals: